Eurovision Song Contest 2019: Broadcasts

-Countries may add commentary from commentators working on-location or remotely at the broadcaster.
+Broadcasters may add commentary from commentators working on-location or remotely.
 Commentators can add insight to the participating entries and the provision of voting information.

-The European Broadcasting Union provided international live streams of both semi-finals and the final through their official YouTube channel with no commentary.
-The live streams were geo-blocked to viewers in Bolivia, Canada, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Uruguay, United States and Venezuela due to rights limitations.
+The EBU provided international live streams of both semi-finals and the final through their official YouTube channel with no commentary.
+The live streams were geo-blocked to viewers in Bolivia, Canada, Costa Rica, Dominican Republic, Ecuador, El Salvador, Guatemala, Honduras, Nicaragua, Panama, Paraguay, Uruguay, United States, and Venezuela due to rights limitations.
 After the live broadcasts, all three shows were made available for every country listed above, except the United States and Canada.